-Since 2015, Katie Anaina realized she wasn’t happy with how the money worked.
+In 2015, Katie Anaina realized she wasn’t happy with how the money worked.
 The idea: take her assets and go elsewhere.

-The company Plan B Passport offers passports to citizens residing in the United States, the United Kingdom, Australia, and Canada who seek to be exempt from tax payments on bitcoin (BTC) gains.
+Company Offers Passport to Shun Bitcoin Taxes.
+Plan B Passport offers passports to citizens in the United States, the United Kingdom, Australia, and Canada.
+To travelers seeking exemption from tax payments on bitcoin (BTC) gains.

 I was smart enough to imagine that $200 in bitcoin will be worth $100K in the future.
 I don’t think the government should take 40% of that.
 Katie Anania, founder of Plan B Passport

-On the latter, Ernest Marai, a jurist at the international law firm Andersen, indicates that, for example, on the island of St. Lucia, to obtain the passport, you must invest between $100,000 (donation), $250,000 (government bonds) or $300,000 (real estate).
+On the latter, Ernest Marai, a jurist at the international law firm Andersen, indicates that, for example, on the island of St. Lucia, to obtain a passport, you must invest between $100,000 (donation), $250,000 (government bonds) or $300,000 (real estate).

 Katie Ananina: a bitcoin maximalist

+On her Twitter profile, Ananina describes herself as a bitcoiner fond of music and sailing, among other things.
 Renowned developer Vijay Boyapati describes her, on that social network, as “a bitcoin maximalist who wants to help people move to where they are treated better, instead of being treated like cattle raised with taxes.”

 According to the semblance published by CNBC about the owner of Plan B Passport, she was born in Chelyabinsk, Russia.
 She was a professional sailor and, in 2016, settled in the United States.

 Ananina practices “international arbitrage“: if a government affects her way of life, she goes somewhere else that is more favorable.
 As she told CNBC, in early 2015, she resided for two months in Spain, apropos of her participation in the competition for the Russian sailing team.
-It was at that time when she observed a 50% devaluation of the ruble.
+At that time, she observed a 50% devaluation of the ruble.

 About that situation, the businesswoman says: “My professor of Macroeconomics was not able to explain that to me.
-There was no way I could run my math and figure out what happened.
+There was no way I could run my math and figure out what had happened.
 I realized I wasn’t happy about how money worked.”

 “If the authorities start affecting me, I will take all and go somewhere else,” Ananina maintains.
-Government interference was the fuse that ignited her creativity to found her own company to help others crystallize the idea she had in mind: take her assets and go elsewhere.
+Government interference was the fuse that ignited her creativity to find her own company to help others crystallize the idea she had in mind: take her assets and go elsewhere.